imyestarBUAA/voiceconversion/README.md

 ## Welcome

-Here is some samples for <Learning Discrete Gaussian Latent Representations for Non-Parallel Voice Conversion>.
+Here is some samples for 'Learning Discrete Gaussian Latent Representations for Non-Parallel Voice Conversion'.

 ### Support or Contact